hendelbah/portfolio/README.md

 I did this project for fun 2 years ago when I didn't know python, using Delphi, that I had learned in school.

-It is made with Embarcadero RAD studio IDE, and it uses external GifImage library for saving GIF (it's quite large, so there is a lot of pascal content in repo).
+The app is made with Embarcadero RAD studio IDE, and it uses external GifImage library for saving GIF (it's quite large, so there is a lot of pascal content in repo).